Alluxio/alluxio/docs/en/operation/User-CLI.md

 $ ./bin/alluxio fs rm --alluxioOnly /tmp/unused-file2
 ```

-When deleting only from Alluxio but leaving the files in UFS, you can use `-U` and `-Dalluxio.user.file.metadata.sync.interval=-1`
+When deleting only from Alluxio but leaving the files in UFS, we recommend using `-U` and `-Dalluxio.user.file.metadata.sync.interval=-1`
 to skip the metadata sync and the UFS check.
 This will save time and memory consumption on the Alluxio master.
 ```console
 $ bin/alluxio fs rm -R -U --alluxioOnly -Dalluxio.user.file.metadata.sync.interval=-1 /dir